-The Bank's Total Capital Ratio requirement including SREP was 14,61% (2021: 15%) without Pillar 2 Capital Guidance and 15,11% (2021: 15,5%) with Pillar 2 Capital Guidance.
-The Bank as at 31 December 2022 was in compliance with the above requirements with adequate buffers.
-As part of its assessment the Board of Directors has considered the current financial performance of the Bank, forecasted profitability, forecasted capital adequacy and existing capital buffers (following the latest AT1 capital instrument issuance - Note 26).
-The Board of Directors taking into consideration all available information, together with the Business plan approved on 2nd of March 2023 and relevant sensitivity scenarios performed, anticipates that the Bank will be able to meet its capital requirements without the need for additional capital.
+The Bank's Total Capital Ratio requirement including SREP was 14,61% (2022: 14,61%) without Pillar 2 Capital Guidance and 15,11% (2022: 15,11%) with Pillar 2 Capital Guidance.
+The Bank as at 31 December 2023 was in compliance with the above requirements with substantial buffers.
+As part of its assessment the Board of Directors has considered the current financial performance of the Bank, forecasted profitability, forecasted capital adequacy and existing capital buffers.
+The Board of Directors taking into consideration all available information, together with the Business plan approved on 27th of February 2024 and relevant sensitivity scenarios performed, anticipates that the Bank will be able to meet its capital requirements without the need for additional capital.